Consumer Cellular vs. Verizon

 Availability Nationwide Florida residents only

-Plan prices $20-$50 per month if enrolled in autopay $62 per month for one line or $84 per month for two lines if enrolled in autopa
+Plan prices $20-$50 per month for one line if enrolled in autopay $62 per month for one line or $84 per month for two lines if enrolled in autopa

 Activation fees None $35